KDE/prison/README.md

 # Prison

-A barcode abstraction layer providing uniform access to generation of barcodes with data
+A barcode abstraction layer providing uniform access to generation of barcodes with data.

 ## Introduction